teresabowe/furniture-restoration-collective/README.md

 Key features identified are:

-- Landing paSignuponstrating the products and services on offer
+- Landing page demonstrating the products and services on offer
-- Site administration facility to manage products, reviews, and crafters
+- Site administration facility to manage products, reviews and crafters
 - User signup and authentication
 - Email Signup for offers and news
 - User order management